 However, during a subsequent investigation, we find that the actual liability for the period is $7,500,000.

-The penalty can be increased by up to 20% if we believe that the resource permit holder has hindered or stopped us from knowing their true liability.
+The penalty can be increased by up to 20% if we believe that the resource authority holder has hindered or stopped us from knowing their true liability.

-We can remit a royalty penalty amount in part or in full.
-When deciding this, we will consider the reasons for the understatement of the liability and to what extent the resource permit holder is responsible.
+We can remit a penalty amount in part or in full.
+When deciding this, we will consider the reasons for the understatement of the liability and to what extent the resource authority holder is responsible.

-If a royalty penalty is imposed on you, you cannot also be prosecuted for a corresponding offence.
-Because a royalty penalty is an alternative to proceedings for particular offences, any royalty penalty is remitted in full if proceedings for the particular offence commence.
+If a penalty is imposed on you, you cannot also be prosecuted for a corresponding offence.
+Because a penalty is an alternative to proceedings for particular offences, any penalty is remitted in full if proceedings for the particular offence commence.

-The royalty penalty will apply for all default assessments and reassessments that increase your royalty liability, regardless of when the royalty liability was first payable.
+The penalty will apply for all default assessments and reassessments that increase your royalty liability, regardless of when the liability was first payable.